ChurchApps/ChurchAppsSupport/lessons/peaceoutsetup.md

 5. <img width="1511" alt="Screenshot 2024-05-02 at 1 22 59 PM" src="https://github.com/ChurchApps/ChurchAppsSupport/assets/65249159/7c074d63-1d4f-4ae4-8eab-2282c4d49abb">
     Next Enter the name as "Peace Out" and for the API URL enter https://files.churchpdf.com/peace-out/lessons.json

-    Step 02 click on schedules to get you back to the scheduale page.
+    Step 02 click on schedules to get you back to the schedule page.
 Now from the Provider tab you will be able to choose "Peace Out"

 7. ![Screen Shot 2022-02-23 at 2 00 54 PM](https://user-images.githubusercontent.com/65249159/155400207-23e1bf59-a6fc-4cd8-b155-ab01cf9ca3ac.png)
    Click on the plus sign.